 Cecelia Cran is a local resident and blogger.
 She moved to Bow a few years ago and couldn’t get enough of the place.
 ‘I genuinely believe that no where else in London has such a rich and important history, a fabulous variety of people, and true sense of community.
 Mile End is a hidden gem – unknown and unchartered by many and I want everyone to know about it.’
 And Roman Road LDN, she says, has helped her to engage more with her much- beloved local area.
 ‘I thought I was pretty well clued up, but I always learn something new from the site!’
 You can follow her on Instagram at MileEndMoments.
 See all work by Ceceila Cran.

-Ludlow is passionate about being involved in projects of social benefit.
+Matt Ludlow is a freelance copywriter who is passionate about being involved in projects of social benefit.
 When he left his job in the charity sector to develop his writing skills, Ludlow wanted to find an opportunity that would allow him have a social impact and enhance his portfolio and profile as a writer. ‘ What does he enjoy most?
 ‘The investigative side because it enables me to learn fascinating, previously unknown things about a topic.
 It also provides clarity on how I will proceed to shape the articles.
 So it’s an exciting part of the creative process.’
 The opportunity has allowed Ludlow to grow professionally.
 ‘I’ve learned that the angle at which you approach a story is of equal importance to the story itself.’
 Read Ludlow’s piece about the history of the London Buddhist Centre.
 See all work by Matt Ludlow.

 Claire Watts specialises in shooting architecture and shot Cranbrook Estate as part of a personal project for Architecture Week.
 Watts has lived in Bethnal Green for five years and loves waking up to the squawk of parakeets on their way to Victoria Park.
 See all work by Claire Watts.